hipe/tmx/lib/skylab/git-viz/doc/issues/033-the-different-kinds-of-callback-trees.md

   (depending on how the agent is written and how the client builds (or sets) the handlers), it starts to feel like a powerful little dependency injection pattern. (we can imagine marionette strings between the client and the agent.)

+## the "attempters" pattern in detail

+# #todo:2-commits-from-now

+## issues in integrating all of them into one tree

+.. are anticipated.